 George’s collections sent to England included many live plants, seeds, fossil fishes and an assortment of other natural history collections.
 Several collections, such as his insects, bats, and some animal skins did not survive his Brazilian expedition, except perhaps ‘three large birds and two small bats’ ‘to take out and present to Dr W. D. H.’ ‘on the top of some fossil fishes from Barra do Jardim’.
 The herbarium collections were routinely sorted by Bentham and Hooker and sold by Pamplin’s of Soho at the rate of £2 per 100 specimens.
 With between 15 and 30 duplicates of many numbers Gardner hoped that his expedition would be self-financing.
 Gardner’s own estimates of the collections were impressive and were said to consist of some 3,000 species and 60,000 specimens.
 His Catalogue of Brazilian plants (ms at K) numbers his collections to just over 6,100, although with missing numbers, number splits and other problems 6,090 is a more reasonable estimate; to this must be added over 150 mosses, lichens and fungi.
 The top set of his Brazilian plants is now considered to be at BM, finally purchased by the museum as not having been sold previously at auction in 1851.
 Large numbers of duplicate sets exist, especially amongst his sponsors of the Brazilian trip (W.J.
 Hooker, G. Bentham, Mr Winch, H.B.
 Fielding, Duke of Bedford) and in many major herbaria.

 Following George’s return from Brazil he was elected a Fellow of the Linnean Society early in 1842.
 George’s main occupation upon his return, at the suggestion of George Bentham, was to document his recent Brazilian collections.
 George lived in Hammersmith at the time, working on his and Sir William Hooker’s set at Hooker’s residence in West Park, Sheen, as there was no herbarium at the Royal Botanic Gardens, Kew at that time.
+Later that year Gardner also worked in Bentham’s private herbarium at his house in Pontrilas, Herefordshire.
 George also became (in 1842) ‘Professor of Botany and Natural History, in the Andersonian University, Glasgow’ but relinquished the post seeing poor attendance prospects at his lectures.
 In 1843 George went to work for Fielding, at ‘£1 a week and all found’, who had a fairly complete set of duplicates, in order to arrange his herbarium and prepare descriptions of the new taxa for publication.
 With some animosity developing between them, largely because Fielding did not want George’s name on the title page, George left.
 Sertum Plantarum (1843–44) was finally published under Fielding’s name ‘assisted by George Gardner’; the work was illustrated by Mrs Fielding.